 This is where organic living soil comes in.
 Living soil applies the practice of adding nutrients and living organisms to an aerated and moist (but not too wet) soil to create a symbiotic environment rich in food for your plant.
 The no-till method that goes along with living soil prevents disruption in the growth of beneficial fungi.

 When growing indoor cannabis, special attention must be paid to the type of lighting being used.
-The intention is to to create a light color spectrum that closely resembles sunlight.
-Many options for plant lighting exist, but the most commonly used are HPS (High Pressure Sodium) lamps.
+The intention is to create a light color spectrum that closely resembles sunlight.
+Many options for plant lighting exist, but the most commonly used are HPS (High-Pressure Sodium) lamps.
 This is because their color spectrum is closest to springtime sunlight, promoting flowering.